-If you want your body language to show you're listening to another person, make eye contact.
+If you want your body language to show you’re listening to another person, make eye contact.
 But limit it: An overly aggressive eye lock can be read as threatening.
-"When you give more than 80 percent, the person you are communicating with will feel uncomfortable," explains Janine Driver, author of the New York Times best seller You Can't Lie to Me.
+“When you give more than 80 percent, the person you are communicating with will feel uncomfortable,” explains Janine Driver, author of the New York Times best seller You Can’t Lie to Me.
 Give too little (40 percent or less) and it can be a sign of deceit.
 The magic number?
 60 percent, or a little more than half.
-"Give them eye contact, then slightly glance away.”
+“Give them eye contact, then slightly glance away.”
 Knowing these body language tricks will give you exactly what you want from life.

 Crossing your arms?
 Others may read that to mean you’re distant, insecure, anxious, defensive, or stubborn, according to Barbara and Allen Pease in The Definitive Book of Body Language.